Ways to Support Gender Equality in the Workplace

 Fundraise to offset extra costs

 If there’s no room in the budget for audits, specialized training, or guest speakers, fundraising might be a good option.
 Using popular crowdfunding sites like GoFundMe can help you increase your budget so you don’t have to sacrifice the well-being of your employees.
-GoFundMe also offers a 0% platform fee, which allows you to keep more of the money you raise.
+GoFundMe also offers a 0% platform fee for organizers, which allows you to keep more of the money you raise.

 Create more flexibility for your employees